Back

 All companies doing business in New Jersey must be registered with the New Jersey Division of Revenue and Enterprise Services (DORES).
 Information on registration can be found in the publication New Jersey Tax Guide Starting a Business in New Jersey .

 If the business was previously registered with DORES as anything other than a corporation (meaning "Ownership Type" filing as "1120 Filer"), before the entity can be recognized as a New Jersey S corporation (or QSSS), the Ownership Type must be revised.
 After updating the Ownership Type, the business must then submit proof that they received federal S corporation (or QSSS) status and the Shareholder Jurisdictional Consent.
-For example: a Limited Liability Company registered with DORES as 1065 Filer in tax year 2020 but the business then files Form 2553 with the IRS and is approved as a federal S corporation effective January 1, 2023.
+For example: a Limited Liability Company registered with DORES as a 1065 Filer in Tax Year 2020 but the business then files Form 2553 with the IRS and is approved as a federal S corporation effective January 1, 2023.
 While the new law eliminates the requirement for a separate New Jersey S corporation (or QSSS) election, the entity is still required to be registered as an 1120 Filer in order to create its eligibility to submit Corporation Business Tax forms.
-A process through which taxpayers will be able to make the necessary registration changes is being established.
-Continue to check the Division of Revenue and Enterprise Services' website as information will be posted when it becomes available.
+Businesses must file the Business Entity Conversion/Domestication Filing forms, which can be found on the Division of Revenue and Enterprise Services' website (Note: if the resulting business will be a New Jersey entity, use Form CD-100.
+If the resulting business will be a non-New Jersey entity (i.e., foreign entity), use Form CD-101.)

 2. How does the business provide proof that they received federal S corporation (or QSSS) status?